rorcde/mds20_adversarial/README.md

 # mds20_adversarial
 This is the repository for the Models of Sequence Data 2020 Edition for the project Generating Natural Language Adversarial Examples on a Large Scale with Generative Models.

-## Structure of the project:
+## The goal of the project:
-- TBD
+The goal is to create an algorithm for adversarial examples generation for sequences based on transformers and examine a defense against it.

 ## TODO:
 - Implement the paper.